The current Professional Standards Committee is made up of:

 Julian continues to travel widely to build effective working relationships with fitness training providers, employers and national associations across Europe and the rest of the world.
 He is wholly committed to the PSC as the leading body in developing the occupations and registration of fitness professionals of the European health and fitness industry and to EuropeActive’s core vision and mission to get more people, more active, more often.

-Since 2011 she has been actively cooperating with EuropeActive (EA).
+Anna has been actively cooperating with EuropeActive (EA) since 2011.
 As a member of Professional Standards Committee, she has been involved in developing EA’s Standards at various EQF levels.
-She has been an expert in the EA’s projects on "Relevance of Sector and International Qualifications and Frameworks to the EQF" (SIQAF) and "Blueprint for Skills Cooperation and Employment in Active Leisure".
+She has also been an expert in the EA’s projects on "Relevance of Sector and International Qualifications and Frameworks to the EQF" (SIQAF) and "Blueprint for Skills Cooperation and Employment in Active Leisure"

 Her research interests are bi-directional.
-On the one hand, she analyses the areas of knowledge, skills and competencies of exercise professionals in relation to the concept of European Qualification System.
-On the second hand, in the experimental studies she assess the influence of various exercise programmes on women’s health, including women in the pre- and postnatal period.
-Based on the results of scientific research and practical experience she has developed special training program "FemFit Mama" for women in pregnancy and postpartum, carried out in fitness clubs in Poland.
+On one hand, she analyses the areas of knowledge, skills and competencies of exercise professionals in relation to the concept of European Qualification System.
+Additionally, she assesses through experimental studies the influence of various exercise programmes on women’s health, including women in the pre- and postnatal period.
+Based on the results of scientific research and practical experience she has developed the special training program "FemFit Mama" for women in pregnancy and postpartum, which is implemented in fitness clubs in Poland.

-has been involved in the fitness industry in the past 25 years as a practitioner, educator, and subject matter expert throughout Greece and worldwide.
-He holds a BSc in Sport Science, an MSc in Exercise and Health, and is preparing to earn a PhD in Exercise Physiology with a concentration in Exercise and Obesity while holding numerous credentials through ACSM, NSCA, NASM, and ACE.
+Alexis Batrakoulis has been involved in the fitness industry for the past 25 years as a practitioner, educator, and subject matter expert throughout Greece and worldwide.
+He holds a BSc in Sport Science, an MSc in Exercise and Health, and is preparing to earn a PhD in Exercise Physiology with a concentration on Exercise and Obesity while holding numerous credentials through ACSM, NSCA, NASM, and ACE.
 He is the Founder and Education Director of the International Obesity Exercise Training Institute (IOETI) while he serves as a Member on several Committees and Councils for the ACSM, NSCA and EuropeActive.

 He has also been the Leader of Technical Experts Group for the standards development of Weight Management Exercise Specialist qualification onto EREPS.